lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * The L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.

-These assumptions allows reducing the complexity and overhead of the SCHC F/R mechanism.
+These assumptions allow reducing the complexity and overhead of the SCHC F/R mechanism.

 This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
 More modes may be defined in the future.